What happens if I talk to you about private things?

 Can I see my information?

-Yes, you can ask to see any information we hold on you.
+Yes, you can ask to see what information we hold on you at any time, by simply asking your counsellor or therapist.

 Is working online secure?

-We make sure any information we hold on you is secure and safe in our database.
+We will always make sure any information we hold on you is secure and safe in our database; however, it is worth thinking about what equipment you are using to access the website.

-You can also use the "exit site" button to leave the page you're on at any time.
+You can also use the "exit site" button to leave the page you are on at any time.

 How do I make a complaint if I have to?

-If you're ever unhappy about something we've done or the service you've received you can always talk to your worker about it.
-If that doesn't work or you're not comfortable doing that you can tell us about your experience in a few different ways
+If you are ever unhappy about something 42nd Street has done or the service you've received, you can always talk to your worker about it.
+If that doesn't work or you're not comfortable doing that you can tell us about your experience in a number of ways:

 - Use the "I want to give feedback" button on the homepage

-- Contact us in writing at 42nd Street, the SPACE, 87-91 Great Ancoats Street, Manchester M45AG.
-You can addres it to our Chief Executive directly too.
+- Contact us in writing at 42nd Street, the SPACE, 87-91 Great Ancoats Street, Manchester M4 5AG.
+If you wish, you can send your complaint directly for the attention of our Chief Executive.

-- Reply within 3 days to let you know we've received it
+- Reply within 3 working days to let you know that it has been received

-- Get a senior manager look into it for you
+- Ensure that a senior manager looks into the complaint

-- Our Chief Executive will write to you or meet with you within 28 days
+- Have our Chief Executive write to or meet with you within 28 days of receiving the complaint.